-The EU General Data Protection Regulation ("GDPR") applies with effect from 25th May 2018 and introduced new contractual obligations on data controllers and data processors, giving individuals increased control over their personal data and enhanced reporting obligations in the event of a data breach.
+The EU General Data Protection Regulation (EU GDPR) applied with effect from 25th May 2018 and introduced new contractual obligations on data controllers and data processors, giving individuals increased control over their personal data and enhanced reporting obligations in the event of a data breach.
+The UK GDPR was brought into UK legislation by the Data Protection Act 2018 and replaced the EU GDPR following Brexit.

 The GAA is an internal committee of the Provider and does not process personal member data.
 It is not a data controller or data processor.
-The GAA is satisfied with the policies put in place by the Provider to meet the requirements of the General Data Protection Regulation (GDPR).
+However, appropriate terms are in place between Courtiers and PSGS in relation to the processing of personal member data.
+The GAA is satisfied with the policies put in place by the Provider to meet the requirements of the UK General Data Protection Regulation (UK GDPR).